-Figure 4.3 shows that, on average, 41.5% of households in Ngoma district are within 15 minutes' walking distance of an improved water source.
-Ngoma district ranks fifth among all districts of Eastern Province in terms of having a low percentage of households within 15 minutes' walking distance of an improved water source.
+Figure 4.3 shows that, on average, just under half (48%) of households in Nyanza district are within 15 minutes' walking distance of an improved water source.
+Nyanza district ranks 11th among all districts by the percentage of households which are within 15 minutes' walking distance of an improved water source.

-It is also important to note that 14.5% of households in Ngoma district still walk more than 30 minutes to reach an improved water source.
-This percentage is high compared to other districts in Eastern Province.
-The mean time to an improved water source in Ngoma district is 16.3 minutes, which is above the national average (14.4 minutes).
+It is however important to note that 10% of households in Nyanza district still walk 30 minutes and above to reach an improved water source.

+The mean time to an improved water source in Nyanza district is 13.6 minutes, which is slightly better than the national average (14.4 minutes).